user-cube/devops-cheatsheet/docs/tools-and-tips/tools/k9s.md

 # K9S

-K9s is a terminal based UI to interact with your Kubernetes clusters.
-The aim of this project is to make it easier to navigate, observe and manage your deployed applications in the wild.
-K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.
+K9s is a terminal based UI for interacting with Kubernetes clusters.
+The project's goal is to simplify navigation, observation, and management of deployed applications in Kubernetes.
+K9s continuously monitors Kubernetes for changes and provides commands to interact with observed resources.

 ## Table of contents

 ## Features

-- Information At Your Finger Tips!
+- Information At Your Fingertips!
-    - Tracks in real-time activities of resources running in your Kubernetes cluster.
+    - Real-time tracking of activities of resources running in your Kubernetes cluster.
 - Standard or CRD?
-    - Handles both Kubernetes standard resources as well as custom resource definitions.
+    - Handling both Kubernetes standard resources and custom resource definitions.
 - Cluster Metrics
-    - Tracks real-time metrics associates with resources such as pods, containers and nodes.
+    - Real-time tracking of metrics associated with resources such as pods, containers, and nodes.
 - Power Users Welcome!
-    - Provides standard cluster management commands such as logs, scaling, port-forwards, restarts…
+    - Providing standard cluster management commands such as logs, scaling, port-forwards, restarts…
-    - Define your own command shortcuts for quick navigation via command aliases and hotkeys.
+    - Defining your own command shortcuts for quick navigation via command aliases and hotkeys.
     - Plugin support to extend K9s to create your very own cluster commands.
-    - Powerful filtering mode to allow user to drill down and view workload related resources.
+    - Powerful filtering mode to allow users to drill down and view workload-related resources.
 - Error Zoom
-    - Drill down directly to what’s wrong with your cluster’s resources.
+    - Directly drill down to what’s wrong with your cluster’s resources.
 - Skinnable and Customizable
-    - Define your very own look and feel via K9s skins.
+    - Defining your very own look and feel via K9s skins.
-    - Customize/Arrange which columns to display on a per resource basis.
+    - Customizing/arranging which columns to display on a per-resource basis.
 - Narrow or Wide?
-    - Provides toggles to view minimal or full resource definitions
+    - Providing toggles to view minimal or full resource definitions
 - MultiResources Views
-    - Provides for an overview of your cluster resources via Pulses and XRay views.
+    - Providing an overview of your cluster resources via Pulses and XRay views.
 - We’ve got your RBAC!
-    - Supports for viewing RBAC rules such as cluster/roles and their associated bindings.
+    - Support for viewing RBAC rules such as cluster/roles and their associated bindings.
-    - Reverse lookup to asserts what a user/group or ServiceAccount can do on your clusters.
+    - Reverse lookup to assert what a user/group or ServiceAccount can do on your clusters.

 - Built-in Benchmarking
-    - You can benchmark your HTTP services/pods directly from K9s to see how your application fare and adjust your resources request/limit accordingly.
+    - Benchmarking your HTTP services/pods directly from K9s to see how your application fares and adjust your resource requests/limits accordingly.
 - Resource Graph Traversals
-    - K9s provides for easy traversal of Kubernetes resources and their associated resources.
+    - K9s provides easy traversal of Kubernetes resources and their associated resources.

 ## Setup and Install

-To install K9S please follow the instructions on K9S confluence page.
+To install K9S, please follow the instructions on the K9S confluence page.
-To setup the K9S to use the Kubernetes cluster you need to configure the KUBECONFIG file.
+To set up K9S to use the Kubernetes cluster, you need to configure the KUBECONFIG file.
 Please follow the setup guide present in the following confluence page: Kubernetes.
-If you are using multiple cluster please follow the documentation for  Configure Access to Multiple Clusters.
+If you are using multiple clusters, please follow the documentation for Configure Access to Multiple Clusters.
-**Note**: K9S tool is installed on the kubernetes master node.
+**Note**: The K9S tool is installed on the Kubernetes master node.

 ## Launch K9S